 Jamie joined JRA in May 2012.
 He previously served as Riverkeeper at the Sassafras River Association on the Eastern Shore of Maryland.
 As the eyes, ears and public voice for the Sassafras River, he expanded water quality monitoring to track hazardous algae blooms, worked to implement SRA's watershed action plan, and garnered citizen and local government support for clean water policies.
 Jamie began his career as an environmental educator working with teenage youth, and went on to work at Friends of the Rappahannock, leading restoration, education and advocacy projects such as "Get the Dirt Out" - a citizen based effort to reduce pollution from construction sites.
 A native Virginian, Jamie grew up in Stafford County with a love for all things outdoors and earned a B.S. in Biological Sciences from Virginia Tech.
 From an early age his love for nature and wild places grew into a passion for protecting our natural resources, and Jamie brings to JRA a commitment to improving water quality in America’s Founding River.

 Upper James Riverkeeper

 Pat Calvert, Upper James Riverkeeper.
 Prior to joining JRA in 2011, he served for more than 13 years as an on-the-water educator and manager of the Virginia Watershed Education Program of Chesapeake Bay Foundation, focusing on the non-tidal freshwater James River and its tributaries.
-Mr. Calvert earned his bachelor’s in environmental science from Auburn University and has worked in the nonprofit environmental education community sector for his entire professional career.
-Calvert is a 2005 graduate of the Virginia Natural Resource Leadership Institute and has served on the board of directors of Rivanna Conservation Society.
+Pat earned his bachelor’s in environmental science from Auburn University and has worked in the nonprofit environmental education community sector for his entire professional career.
+Pat is a 2005 graduate of the Virginia Natural Resource Leadership Institute and has served on the board of directors of Rivanna Conservation Society.
 He is an avid fisherman and advocate for healthy waterways.